OnetapInc/chromy/README.md

 Known Issue:

  - When this api is called to take large page sometimes strange white area is appeared.
-Possibly it's a chrome's bug.
+This result is caused by --disable-flag option passed to Chrome.
+After chrome 60 is officialy released I remove --disable-flag option to fix this problem.

 ###### Parameters